LiangPPP/DP/README.md

 ## Step 5: Run the Sample Program
 In the Terminal, enter the following command:
 ```
-python3 example_K.py
+python3 example_k.py
 ```

-## Step 6: View the K-anonymized Data
+## Step 6: View the k-anonymized Data
-Inside the `PETWorks-framework` directory, you can find the `output.csv` which contains the K-anonymized data.
+Inside the `PETWorks-framework` directory, you can find the `output.csv` which contains the k-anonymized data.